jeromeetienne/slides/augmentedrealitywiththreejs/slides.md

 ## Whatever you choose, Native or Web

-# the importance is to experience AR
+# The importance is to experience AR

 ---